courselabs/kubernetes/labs/rollouts/README.md

 > The rollback uses the new custom rollout strategy, 3x v1 Pods come online, v2 Pods replaced when v1 Pods are running

-Describe the Deployment and you'll see that the rolling update strategy hasn't changed.
-A rollback reverts to the previous Pod spec, not to the previous spec of the Deployment.
+Describe the Deployment and you'll see that the rolling update strategy hasn't changed. _A rollback reverts to the previous Pod spec_, not to the previous spec of the Deployment.

 Now we're back at v1, we can see what happens with a slower rollout strategy: